efagbola/recipe-disaster-predictor/README.md

-# Recipe Ingredient Ratings Project
+# Recipe Ratings Project

-This project uses Allrecipes data to study whether ingredients and nutrition information can help predict lower-rated recipes.
-The main goal is to understand which ingredients are associated with worse ratings and whether recipe quality can be predicted from ingredient composition.
+This project looks at whether recipe ingredients and nutrition information can help predict lower-rated recipes.
+It also identifies individual ingredients and ingredient combinations that are associated with lower ratings.

-`scrape_all.py` is the scraping script.
-It collects recipe information from Allrecipes, including titles, ingredients, ratings, rating counts, nutrition values, and recipe URLs.
+`scrape_all.py` collects recipe data from Allrecipes, including titles, ingredients, ratings, rating counts, nutrition values, and URLs.

-`clean_data.py` is the data cleaning script.
-It takes the raw scraped data, cleans the ingredient lists, removes quantities and units, standardizes ingredient names, and converts ratings and nutrition values into numeric columns.
+`clean_data.py` cleans the scraped recipe data.
+It standardizes ingredient names, removes quantities and units, converts rating and nutrition columns to numeric values, and creates cleaned datasets for analysis.

-`descriptive_stats.ipynb` is the exploratory analysis notebook.
-It summarizes the cleaned data, looks at ratings and nutrition values, identifies common ingredients, and explores which individual ingredients are linked to lower average ratings.
+`descriptive_stats.ipynb` explores the cleaned data.
+It includes summaries of ratings, nutrition values, ingredient counts, common ingredients, and basic ingredient rating patterns.

-`classification_models.ipynb` is the machine learning notebook.
-It builds baseline classification models to predict whether a recipe is lower-rated using ingredients, nutrition variables, ingredient count, and rating count.
+`classification_models.ipynb` builds and compares machine learning models to predict whether a recipe is lower-rated.
+It compares the champion Logistic Regression model with challenger models and evaluates them using accuracy, precision, recall, F1-score, ROC-AUC, and confusion matrices.

-`ingredient_combinations.py` is the ingredient interaction script.
-It was added after the baseline models to analyze ingredient pairs and triples and see which combinations are associated with lower ratings.
+`ingredient_combinations.py` analyzes ingredient pairs and triples.
+It finds combinations that appear often enough to study and checks which ones are associated with lower ratings.

+`ingredient_interpretation.ipynb` explains the ingredient findings.
+It uses the chosen Logistic Regression model to identify individual ingredients associated with lower-rated recipes, and it also summarizes risky ingredient pairs and triples.

-The project workflow is to scrape the data, clean it, explore the descriptive statistics, build baseline classification models, and then analyze ingredient combinations for deeper interpretation.
-The final goal is to predict recipe quality from ingredients and identify ingredients or ingredient combinations that may be linked to lower ratings.
+The overall workflow is to scrape the data, clean it, explore the dataset, build classification models, and then interpret which ingredients or ingredient combinations are linked to lower-rated recipes.